haim1993/boot-bootcamp/README.md

 ./gradlew shadowJar
 ```

-Running HAProxy container with 2 instances of the Logger Shipper:
+Running HAProxy container with 4 instances of the Logger Shipper:

 ```
-docker-compose up --build
+docker-compose --compatibility up --build
 ```
+The number of instances can be changed in the `.env` file : REPLICAS=<num-of-instances>

 The endpoint of the HAProxy,
 [localhost:8080/boot-bootcamp](http://localhost:8080/boot-bootcamp)